 - Add bacon back to the pot.
 Add remaining bacon jam ingredients (through to dried cranberries).

-- Cook over medium heat, stirring occasionally, for about 30 minutes until thickened and syrupy (there shouldn't be a lot of liquid remaining).
+- Cook over medium heat, stirring often (watch carefully so the sugar doesn't burn), for about 30 minutes until thickened and syrupy (there shouldn't be a lot of liquid remaining).
 Set aside.
 (This can easily be made ahead and stored in the fridge!)

 - Spray a baking sheet with non stick spray and preheat the oven to 400 degrees F.